The museum is in a former prison

 The tiny, claustrophobic prison cells are part of the museum

 The third floor is dedicated to the fight for independence of the colonies and to the colonial war.
-There’s also space for temporary exhibitions, a documentation center, an auditorium, a shop and a café on the 4th floor with a beautiful view over the cathedral and the river.
+There’s also space for temporary exhibitions, a documentation center, an auditorium, and a shop, plus a beautiful view over the cathedral from the top floor.

 How to Get to Aljube Museum